Education on Shoreham Beach

 SHOREHAM BEACH LOCAL NATURE RESERVE VISIT

-In 2006 Shoreham beach was designated a Local Nature Reserve due to the large areas of vegetated shingle growing on the beach.
+Our general beach visit, for KS2 and above, provides an opportunity to explore three main areas, science, coastal geography and maritime history.
+The aim of field trip sessions is to provide the children guidance to enhance the visit and to provide experiences to take away and build upon back in the classroom.
+DSCFF2135 - Copy In 2006 Shoreham beach was designated a Local Nature Reserve due to the large areas of vegetated shingle growing on the beach.
 Vegetated shingle habitat is not only rare in the UK, but worldwide is only found in 2 other countries Japan and New Zealand.
 In turn, the vegetated shingle provides a habitat for a wide range of terrestrial birds and invertebrates.
+Practical activities include the following.

 1. Exploration of the shingle plants and the special adaptations that allow them to survive in this harsh environment.